tabathadelane/critical-reactions/README.md

 ~/critical-reactions/crit-vue
 $ yarn serve
 ```
-It will then tell you the url for your browser.
+On success, the terminal will then tell you the url for your server.
 It is commonly http://localhost:8080/

 ```console
 App running at: